kakawait/cas-security-spring-boot-starter/README.md

 Since `0.7.0` version, there is a simple integration with `RestTemplate` but not enabled by default.

-In order to enabled it you must create your own `RestTemplate` bean and adding an _interceptor_
+In order to enable it you must create your own `RestTemplate` bean and add an _interceptor_

 ```java
 @Bean